-National Park Service Issues FONSI for Proposed Lower Sioux Agency History Center Land Conversion
+National Park Service Issues FONSI for Environmental Assessment

-The selected action supports enrolling the land in trust and eventually conveying portions of the Lower Sioux Agency History Center to the Lower Sioux.
+The selected action alternative supports enrolling the land in trust and eventually conveying portions of the Lower Sioux Agency History Center to the Lower Sioux Indian Community.
 The Minnesota Legislature authorized this conveyance in 2017.
-The FONSI establishes that, based on the Environmental Assessment, there would be no significant impact on the environment as a result of the selected action.
+The FONSI establishes that, based on the EA, there would be no significant impact on the environment as a result of the selected action.

-The Environmental Assessment laid out the actions that will continue the partnership between the Lower Sioux and the Minnesota Historical Society, enabling both to remain actively engaged in preservation, interpretation, and community outreach of the Lower Sioux Agency History Center.
+The EA laid out the actions that will continue the partnership between the Lower Sioux Indian Community and the Minnesota Historical Society, enabling both to remain actively engaged in preservation, interpretation, and community outreach of the Lower Sioux Agency History Center.
 This will allow the site to be open to the public.

-The Environmental Assessment evaluated three other alternatives.
+The EA evaluated three alternatives – no action alternative, location alternative, and selected action alternative (removal of LWCF status).
 The document was made available for public review and comment from January 9, 2020 to February 10, 2020.

 The Minnesota Department of Natural Resources (DNR) proposes to remove the Land and Water Conservation Fund (LWCF) designation from the Lower Sioux Agency History Center (Lower Sioux Agency).
 The Minnesota Historical Society (MNHS) will convey portions of the Lower Sioux Agency to the Lower Sioux Indian Community (LSIC).
 LWCF status needs to be removed in order for the LSIC to enroll the land in trust.
 The site is located along County State Aid Highway 2 in Redwood County, Minnesota.
 The DNR is coordinating this process on behalf of the Minnesota Historical Society.
 The transfer of the Lower Sioux Agency was authorized by the Minnesota Legislature and signed into law in 2017 (Minn.
 Law 2017, Ch.
 54 § 23).